You Can Live Forever: Plot

 After a Bible study session, the pair are walking home when Marike asks her to pray.
 Marike says a short prayer before kissing Jaime and walking away, and the two agree to go out on field service again.
 Marike suggests that they go on a double date with Marc-Olivier and Simon.
 At the movie with the boys, the two briefly sneak away together to the washroom, then again outside Jaime's house when she forgets her scarf.
 Marike opens up to Amanda about still thinking about their mother.
 Later, during the next school day, Jaime convinces Marike to skip class, and they hold a mock baptism in a bathtub.

 While resting together, Jaime tells Marike that she was previously in a relationship with another girl, and points out that Marike still has a boyfriend.
 Later, the pair are walking together and stop to look at a shop.
-Jaime reassures Marike that her previous relationship is in the past and the two kiss; however, they are spotted by a passing Jean-François, who informs Frank.
+Jaime reassures Marike that her previous relationship is in the past and the two kiss; they are spotted by Jean-François, who informs Frank.
 Jaime meets Marike in the loft and asks if she will leave with her, and Marike agrees to talk to her father and smooth things over.

 At the next meeting, Frank unexpectedly announces Marike's engagement to Marc-Olivier, causing Jaime to run from the room.
 A confused and distraught Jaime later confronts Marike, who said that the marriage was her idea, believing that she and Jaime can be together in paradise.
 Jaime responds that she cannot go along with this plan as she does not share the same religious beliefs, and Marike replies that she can believe enough for both of them.
 Following this, Jaime moves back to Ontario.

 In an epilogue set an unspecified number of years later, Jaime is now in college and returns to the small town to visit Beth but is picked up at the train station by Marike.
 Jaime meets Marike's infant son, Luca, and tells her that she traveled to Europe as the pair had previously talked about.
 Marike tells Jaime that she secretly had Beth give her the latter's postcards to read.
 As Jaime is about to get out of the car, Marike stops her.
-Jaime asks "Not gonna let me go?", to which Marike shakes her head.
-Jaime begins to cry with a look of relief on her face.
+Jaime asks "Not gonna let me go?" to which Marike shakes her head; Jaime begins to cry.